TheochemUI/eOn/_sources/devdocs/docbuild.md

 ---
 myst:
   html_meta:
-    "description": "Instructions for building and working with the EON documentation, including setup with PDM, local building, and adding citations and extensions."
+    "description": "Instructions for building and working with the eOn documentation, including setup with PDM, local building, and adding citations and extensions."
-    "keywords": "EON docs, build documentation, Sphinx, MyST, PDM, autodoc-pydantic"
+    "keywords": "eOn docs, build documentation, Sphinx, MyST, PDM, autodoc-pydantic"
 ---

 # Working with the documentation